 Why is the Afghan Special Immigrant Visa Program Important?

-- U.S. involvement in Afghanistan is ongoing.
+- U.S. military involvement in Afghanistan continues.
 We cannot complete our mission there without the Afghan translators, engineers, security guards, embassy clerks, logisticians, cultural advisors, and soldiers who stand by us.
-Many of these allies and their families now face death threats for their service to the United States We gave our word to protect these allies—a promise that we have kept since 2009.
-That promise is now in jeopardy.
+Many of these allies and their families now face death threats for their service to the U.S. We gave our word to protect these allies–a promise that we have kept since 2009.

-- The Afghan Special Immigrant Visa program represents a promise that we made to our allies.
+- The Afghan Special Immigrant Visa program represents a promise that we made to our wartime allies.
 Following through on that promise is not only vital to maintaining support of the Afghan people, it is vital to completing our mission there and to for future wars in which we may be engaged.

-- Likewise, as the United States continues to protect its interests elsewhere around the world, it will need the continued assistance of those willing to stand with us.
-We must ensure that the United States is known as a country that keeps its promises and never forgets its allies.
-Reauthorizing the Afghan Special Immigrant Visa program and increasing the number of visas to accommodate the need of our allies sends the message that the United States never leaves anyone behind.
+- Likewise, as the U.S. continues to protect its interests elsewhere around the world, it will need the continued assistance of those willing to stand with us.
+We must ensure that the U.S. is known as a country that keeps its promises and never forgets its allies.
+Continuing to reauthorize the Afghan Special Immigrant Visa program and increasing the number of visas to accommodate the need of our allies sends the message that the U.S. never leaves anyone behind.